 4) don’t be scared off by fat.

 I’ll also quickly add to watch out for stevia, agave, honey etc. which are also all bound to start making more of an appearance as the market starts to shift to ‘low sugar’ over ‘low fat’.

-If you tend to get a bit confused between natural sugars, lactose etc. when reading label then you can download my free 6-step process to reading labels PDF guide which will walk you through really logical steps.
+If you tend to get a bit confused between natural sugars, lactose etc. when reading label then you can download the free PDF Reading Label Guide HERE which will walk you through really logical steps.
 Honestly, get your head around this process and you’ll never look back!

 What do you think about yoghurts?
 Do you have any questions?
 Please comment below and I’ll answer them for you and everyone else reading this.